moderniselife/ultrardp/docs/tasks/fix_jpeg_decode_error.md

 4. Updated shader versions to match the OpenGL version (330 instead of 410)
 5. Improved error handling in the rendering loop

-### Phase 3: Additional Window Creation Robustness
+### Phase 3: Complete Window Creation Overhaul
+Since the previous changes didn't fully resolve the window creation issues, a more comprehensive solution was implemented:

+1. Implemented a multi-stage window creation process with fallbacks:
+   - Try OpenGL 3.3 first (preferred version)
+   - Fall back to OpenGL 2.1 if 3.3 fails
+   - Use a compatibility profile as a last resort

+2. Improved window dimensions and properties:
-1. Limited window width to 1920 pixels for better compatibility with multi-monitor setups
+   - Limited window dimensions to 1280x720 for better compatibility
+   - Used windowed mode instead of fullscreen for more reliable startup
+   - Added window borders (decorated) for better system compatibility

+3. Added process management for GLFW:
-2. Added GLFW event processing after each window creation to avoid overloading
+   - Added explicit delays between window creation to let the system process events
-3. Added comprehensive logging throughout window creation and initialization
+   - Added event polling after each window creation
+   - Added more detailed logging for diagnostics
-4. Added tracking of successfully initialized windows for better diagnostics
+   - Added tracking of successfully initialized windows

 ## Code Changes